Family infighting – Is the loudest Voice Necessarily the Best Voice

 Draft A Vision And Define The Rules Of The Road

-The first order of business is drafting a family vision so everybody’s on the same page.
-There are age issues to discuss, for example when is a family member ready i.e. mature or experienced enough to be a leader?
-Finally, all of the members of the family need to be trained in some way to have an educated opinion when decisions are made regarding the future of the family partnership.
+The first step in business is to draft a family vision so everybody’s on the same page.
+There are age-related issues to consider, such as when a family member is ready, meaning mature or experienced enough, to be a leader.
+All family members should receive training to make informed decisions regarding the future of the family partnership.
 It takes a significant amount of training to manage people, and a leader needs to understand how real estate works, and finally, you need to have time to be able to study each decision process.
-In most cases many of the family members don’t want the responsibility for making decisions.
+In most cases, many of the family members don’t want the responsibility for making decisions.

 One of the biggest challenges when working with a group of family members is whether non-bloodline family members should have a vote.
 In other words, are those people who are the wives and husbands of family members allowed a voice or a vote?

-We also need to address that in every family, the potential exists for somebody to have a mental or physical illness that can interfere dramatically with the operation of a partnership.
+It is also possible that the family has a member with a mental or physical illness that can disrupt the partnership.
 In addition, all the members of a family partnership have different economic positions.
 Some are wealthy, some are less well-off, some have income, some don’t, and all those issues tend to drive their motivation when decisions are made.

 Inevitably somebody will hurt somebody else’s feelings.
 To fix that, and yes it needs to be fixed, takes some finesse.